 To the second point, the hotline experience is similar to shouting into a well.
 Once the report has been made it’s in the hands of a third party and the complainant’s further interaction is minimal or non-existent.
 Has any action been taken?
 The hotline compounds the problem by effectively isolating the people submitting reports – so reporters do not know whether they are a lone voice or one of many, which makes the process more intimidating.

-I’ve already written at length about the failings of process behind antiquated hotlines but in short, they have an adverse effect.
+I’ve already written at length about the failings of processes behind antiquated hotlines but in short, they have an adverse effect.
 Already, employees are afraid of being targets of retaliation or reporting an incident having another impact on their job.
-Trust works both ways – to gain your employee’s trust, you should develop relevant policies to encourage a ‘speak up culture’ and in return, employees will trust you have their best interests and the ethical interests of the business at heart.
+Trust works both ways – to gain your employee’s trust, you should develop relevant policies to encourage a ‘Speak Up culture’ and in return, employees will trust you have their best interests and the ethical interests of the business at heart.